KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 ## Kaion Is Not Zenon

 Kaion is the convergence principle: the limit-condition at which motion resolves without fusion-collapse.
 It marks a profound threshold of coherence, but it remains structurally articulable.
-It belongs to the domain where convergence, distinction, motion, and polarity can still be meaningfully named.
+It belongs to the domain where convergence, distinction, motion, and bifurcation can still be meaningfully named.

 Zenon exceeds even this.

 If emptiness and expressive presence are held together without contradiction, one may stand at the bifurcal limit.
-If the Aionic and Khaonic poles are reconciled without collapsing into sameness, one may approach Kaion convergence.
-But Zenon is not the maximum reconciliation of the poles.
+If the Aionic and Khaonic roots are reconciled without collapsing into sameness, one may approach Kaion convergence.
+But Zenon is not the maximum reconciliation of the bifurcal roots.
 Zenon is trans-polar.

 To mistake Kaion for Zenon would subtly convert Zenon into a completed structure.